jozn/pb_walker/README.md

 # pb_walker
 Parses Protocol Buffer files and generates codes for Go and Java.
-It produce RPC service Interfaces, default implementations, idiomatic code.
+It produces RPC service Interfaces, default implementations, idiomatic code.
 The generated code is like gRPC but with more capabilities and customized network and error handling.
-Network has been implemented on top of websocket and on fly can changes to HTTP.
-The result is a consistent code base, that reduce a lot of boilerplate codes, and has significantly reduced API implementation time, and freedom to test with more features, and more API methods.
-If API method is not implemented it will be an compile time error.
+The network has been implemented on top of WebSocket and on the fly can change to HTTP.
+The result is a consistent code base, that reduces a lot of boilerplate codes, and has significantly reduced API implementation time, and freedom to test with more features, and more API methods.
+If the API method is not implemented it will be a compile time error.
 Single source of trust.

 ### Sample output
 Real world out put code of this code genrator: